CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/resources.md

 # Resources

 This page provides a partially-annotated bibliography of mapping resources.
-It includes map-related software tools/environments, data sources and archives, online learning resources, and finally other mapping classes you can take here at Columbia.It's by no means exhaustive but hopefully it'll help each of you identify some new territory for exploration as you continue your journey with critical mapping.
+It includes map-related software tools/environments, data sources and archives, online learning resources, and finally other mapping classes you can take here at Columbia.
+It is by no means exhaustive but hopefully it might help each of you identify some new territory for exploration as you continue your journey with critical mapping.

 ## Software Tools and Environments